psftw/pygsheets/docs/source/index.rst

 pygsheets
 =========

-A simple, intutive library for google spreadsheets based on api v4 which gets most of your work done.
+A simple, intuitive library for Google spreadsheets based on api v4 which gets most of your work done.

 Features
 --------